Evidence-based Non-Surgical Treatments

-- What is the purpose or goal of treatment “x”?
+- What is the purpose or goal of a given treatment “x”?

-- Is there independent and published research that treatment “x” achieves the desired purpose or goals?
+- Is there independent and published research that treatment “x” works for everyone with your condition?

-- Are there risks that treatment “x” can make your condition worse or cause other health problems?
+- Are there risks that treatment “x” could make your condition worse or cause other health problems?

 - Are there other treatments available for your condition?

-- How does treatment “x” compare to other treatments”?
+- How does treatment “x” compare to other treatments in terms of benefits, risks and costs?

 What is Informed Consent?